Search for opportunities to participate in a clinical research study.

 Medical Nutrition Therapy

-Registered dietitians from the Department of Clinical Nutrition provide patient services through the James W. Aston Ambulatory Care Center.
+Registered dietitians from the Department of Clinical Nutrition provide patient services through the Internal Medicine Subspecialties clinic.
 Physicians generally refer patients, but patients may also refer themselves.

 AT UT Southwestern Medical Center, our registered dietitians assess patients' nutritional needs based on diagnoses, laboratory values, physical assessment, and dietary history.
 You may be asked to keep food records prior to your initial appointment, and these records may be analyzed using a computerized nutrient analysis program to determine dietary inadequacies or excesses.